-This category is designed for private parties, companies and service providers that require access to WHOIS data in order to verify registration details and comply with legal obligations in the course of performing crucial tasks for private parties in the public interest.9 In this context, the public interest includes ensuring the efficacy of business transactions, fraud avoidance, and contractual compliance.
-Eligible Entities are persons who provide investigations, due diligence, and legal compliance services for their company or on behalf of another person.
-Agents in this category are academics, legal professionals, accountants, journalists and others that need to conduct due diligence for themselves or on behalf of others.
+This category is designed for private parties, including companies, service providers and individuals who require access to WHOIS data in order to verify registration details, comply with legal obligations in the course of performing crucial tasks for private parties in the public interest.
+15 In this context, the public interest includes ensuring the efficacy of business transactions, fraud avoidance, and contractual compliance.
+Eligible entities are persons who provide investigations, due diligence, and legal compliance services for their company or as agents on their behalf.
+Also included in this category are academics, legal professionals, accountants, journalists and others who need access to Whois data in the course of their work for legitimate and lawful purposes.